 The AM score for the feature Metallica, for the sample text, is 0.99, which indicates that the feature Metallica is an unambiguous feature and should be kept and not filtered (Table 1).
 Anthrax is related to the Medicine category with an AM score of 0.80.
-Anthrax is also the name of a famous music band in 1980s.
+Anthrax is also the name of a famous music band of the 1980s.
 Hence, it also appears in the category Music.
 Thus, the AM of Anthrax is less than Metallica.
 In some cases the AM score of some features is low as they appear consistently in multiple categories.
-Example of such is the term Records, which may appear in all different categories.
-Thus, the AM score of such term is low (0.33), and it is desirable to filter out such features.
+An example of such is the term Records, which may appear in all three (sports, music, and medicine) categories.
+Thus, the AM score of such a term is low (0.33), and it is desirable to filter out such features.
 This reduction in dimensionality of the feature set increases the accuracy by avoiding the terms that have lower AM scores.
 We empirically determine a threshold and filter out features whose AM scores are below that given threshold.